kiith-sa/ICE/docsrc/tutorials/modding.rst

 consist of projectiles of multiple types.
 Each projectile is an entity, just like a ship.
 In fact a weapon could fire ships.

-In the engine, there is no difference between projectiles and ships.
-When we're firing the projectiles, we're setting their positions by overriding their physics components.
+The engine makes no difference between projectiles and ships.
+When we fire a projectile, we set its position by overriding its physics component.
 Any component can be overridden by specifying it in *components*.
 You can use this, for example, to change projectiles' visual appeareance or give them specific behaviors by dumbScripts (described below).

+**See also:**

+:ref:`modding_reference/component_weapon`

 ---------------------
 Creating a projectile